McCarthy faces sudden challenge from hardliners after US debt ceiling bill

 About a dozen hardliners derailed a Republican effort in the House of Representatives on Tuesday to block new environmental regulations on household gas stoves, joining with Democrats to kill the measure in the Republican-controlled chamber.

+The House was expected to try again on Wednesday, with a procedural vote scheduled for 12:20 p.m.
+EDT (1620 GMT).
+McCarthy said he hoped itwould succeed after what he described as a "productive" discussion with the conservatives.
+"We'll see," he told reporters on Wednesday morning.

-The hardliners' vow to use "procedural rules" on other votes unless McCarthy agrees to their terms raised questions about whether the House would be able to proceed with other legislation.
+The hardliners' vowed on Tuesday to use "procedural tools" on other votes unless McCarthy agreed to their terms raised questions about whether the House would be able to proceed with other legislation.

 Those hardliners were among the House Republicans who opposed McCarthy's election as speaker in January until he agreed to concessions that make it easy to challenge his leadership.